google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 To access the raw data from the microphone we have to take the stream created by `getUserMedia()` and then use the Web Audio API to process the data.
-The WebAudio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc) and ultimately to a speaker so that the user can hear it.
+The Web Audio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc) and ultimately to a speaker so that the user can hear it.

 One of the nodes that you can connect is a `ScriptProcessorNode`.
-This node will emit an event every time the audio buffer is filled and you need to process it.
+This node will emit an `onaudioprocess` event every time the audio buffer is filled and you need to process it.
 At this point you could save the data into your own buffer and save it for later use.

 <pre class="prettyprint">
 &lt;script>